Hull United A.F.C.: Stadium

 Hull United started at Dene Park, Dunswell, which was owned by co-founder Jamie Waltham, this was also home to Hall Road Rangers for many years before moving to their Haworth Park home.
 The club consistently brought in big attendances during their time here, usually being at least three figures.
 After some disagreements and the departure of Waltham, United were then unable to play their games at Dene Park and had to look elsewhere.
-United had a one-off home game at Roy West Centre, HQ of the East Riding FA where they beat Easington United 9-1 in a cup game.
+United had a one-off home game at Roy West Centre, HQ of the East Riding FA where they beat Easington United 9–1 in a cup game.

 Hull United announced a new home on 21 October 2015, Craven Park home of Super League side Hull Kingston Rovers in a huge move for the club.
-The first game was against Bottesford Town and attracted a crowd of 431 and the big derby against city rivals Hall Road Rangers drawing in a somewhat disappointing 242.
-Attendances were not as high as first hoped, with just 67 turning out for a league match against Teversal F.C. and following the game against Winterton the club announced it would be leaving the stadium after just 2 months and 6 games played with the high match day running costs being a big factor in this decision.
+The first game was against Bottesford Town and attracted a crowd of 431 and the big derby against city rivals Hall Road Rangers drawing in 242.
+Attendances were not as high as first hoped, with just 67 turning out for a league match against Teversal F.C. and following the game against Winterton the club announced it would be leaving the stadium after just 2 months and 6 games played with the high match-day running costs being a big factor in this decision.
 A suitable ground could not be found within the city after this, and after a proposed groundshare with Brigg Town until the end of the season was turned down by the league, the club were then forced to play the rest of their home games at the grounds of their opposition, before being relegated out of the league after being unable to confirm a ground with the requited criteria before the deadline.

-Since 2016 the club has played its games at Steve Prescott Centre, the former sports facility of the closed down Endeavour High School.
+From 2016, the club played its games at Steve Prescott Centre, the former sports facility of the closed down Endeavour High School.
 The centre had been taken over by Hull College and had undergone refurbishment including a huge development of the floodlit 3G pitch, which is where the team plays its games after 3 seasons playing on the grass pitch.

-The club revealed on 30 January 2023 that after long negotiations, with the final decision being made after a vote sent out to club owners, they would be moving to Haworth Park as of the 2023/24 season on a long term lease.
+The club revealed on 30 January 2023 that after long negotiations, with the final decision being made after a vote sent out to club owners, they would be moving to Haworth Park as of the 2023/24 season on a long-term lease.
+The ground has a capacity of 1,250 with a seated stand for roughly 200.
+It also has a floodlit main pitch, several back pitches, and a main building which houses changing rooms, physio rooms and a clubhouse upstairs.

+On 3 May 2023 plans for upgrades to the playing surfaces at Haworth Park were revealed after the club secured a significant amount of funding through grants from The Football Foundation.